sapcc/limes/README.md

 OpenStack groups access into three levels:

-1. the cluster (the sum of all the resources in an OpenStack installation, e.&nbsp;g.&nbsp;hypervisors or storage capacity)
+1. the cluster (the sum of all the resources in an OpenStack installation, e.g. hypervisors or storage capacity)
 2. Keystone domains within that cluster
 3. Keystone projects within each domain